hyboogo/blog/writeups/overthewire-vortex-level-4-writeup.md

 # Overthewire Vortex Level 4 Writeup

 This one is a "non-standard" format string overflow.
 I say non-standard since the start address of the first argument of `printf` of the "standard" one is usually fixed.
-If your input length is not a constant, you will find debugging of this program is completely disater.
+If your input length is not a constant, you will find debugging of this program is completely a disaster.

 ```c
 // -- andrewg, original author was zen-parse :)